Inference in Linear Dyadic Data Models with Network Spillovers: Theoretical Results

 There are two approaches for the choice of the associated lag truncation parameter.
 First, the researcher may already know (or is willing to impose) the truncation, perhaps due to a theoretical/institutional motivation.
 For instance, \cite{Acemoglu_et_al-2015} set the lag to two in a related problem.
+Then, the thought exercise is that this choice will adapt as $M \to \infty$ according to the assumptions below.
 Alternatively, the researcher could use a data-driven choice.
-Assumption 4.1 (c) below suggests it should depend on both the sample size and the network topology, including the average degree of the dyadic network.
+Assumption \ref{assm:Kojevnikov_et_al-2021:Assm4.1} (c) below suggests it should depend on both the sample size and the network topology, including the average degree of the dyadic network.
 One such selection rule is suggested in \citet{Kojevnikov_et_al-2021} based on their proofs: $b_M = 2 \log(M)/\log(\max(average~degree, 1.05))$.